-Ward 6 Arborists, Steve McKindlely-Ward and Alex Grieve will be the featured speakers at a virtual presentation, Wednesday, October 20, 2021, 6:30 pm.
+Ward 6 Arborists, Steve McKindley-Ward and Alex Grieve were the featured speakers, Wednesday, October 20, 2021, 6:30 pm.

 Do you want to plant a tree in your yard or file a tree request with DDoT?
 What should you look for when choosing a tree?
 How much water will your new tree need?
 How can you tell if a tree is struggling (and what to do about it)?
 What regulations govern the care of trees in public space?
 And what can you do to protect this important resource?

 In this virtual presentation, Steve McKindley-Ward and Alex Grieve, Ward 6 Arborists from the Urban Forestry Administration (UFA) in DDoT, will offer general tree advice and share their ideas and experiences taking care of the trees in our living, growing Capitol Hill canopy.

 Have questions of you own?
 Submit them in advance so Steve and Alex can have answers ready during the presentation.
 Access a survey form here or email CHRS420@gmail.com with “Questions for Arborists” in the subject line.